ukff/kyma-environment-broker/docs/contributor/02-30-kyma-versions.md

 # Configure Kyma Version

+> [!NOTE]
-> **NOTE:** Once all Kyma components become independent modules, Kyma Environment Broker will no longer be required to send components to Reconciler and this document will be deprecated as irrelevant.
+> Once all Kyma components become independent modules, Kyma Environment Broker will no longer be required to send components to Reconciler and this document will be deprecated as irrelevant.

 Kyma Environment Broker (KEB) is configured with a default Kyma version specified in the **APP_KYMA_VERSION** environment variable.
 This means that each SAP BTP, Kyma runtime provisioned by KEB in a given global account is installed in the default Kyma version.
 You can also specify a different Kyma version for a global account or subaccount using a ConfigMap.
 To specify a version for a given account, use the following prefixes in ConfigMap keys: